Skip to content

 Propose a trip, or join an open one

 Pick dates, a destination, a budget band, a group ceiling.
-The trip moves through a seven-state lifecycle, draft to open to booking to active to completed to cancelled to archived, with a booking saga reserving seats.
+The trip moves through a seven-state lifecycle, draft to open to booking to active to completed to archived or cancelled.

 3. 03